-We are familiar with the line from the "The Christmas Song", "Chestnuts roasting on an open fire," but beyond that many of us have never cooked a chestnut in the kitchen, let alone on an open fire.
-This guide will take you beyond the "open fire" and give you more insight into this versatile nut.
+You've probably heard the beginning of "The Christmas Song": "Chestnuts roasting on an open fire."
+But there's a good chance you've never cooked a chestnut in the kitchen, let alone on an open fire.
+This guide will take you beyond the song with tips and tricks for cooking chestnuts at home.

 Chestnuts work well in savory dishes as well as sweet ones.
 They are often used as a substitute for potatoes or pasta in Europe due to their high starch content.
 Mashed or whole braised chestnuts are good partners with sweet potatoes, carrots, mushrooms, brussels sprouts, and cabbage.
-However, most Americans use them in stuffings and desserts.